Incorrect IV generation for encryption

 attacker with enough knowledge or resources.

 Upgrade to the latest version.

-This security issue was discovered and reported on March 29th of 2017 by Chris Czub (Duo Security).
+This security issue was discovered and reported on March 29, 2017 by Chris Czub (Duo Security).